Backyard Chicken Guide

 Chickens require a comfortable, safe, and secure house to live in which protects them from both weather and predators.
 Predators of particular concern in Australia include snakes, foxes, predatory birds, and dingoes and even your own dog or cat.
 Remember that snakes can fit into very small holes, and that predators can dig under, fly into, or gnaw their way into a hen house with surprising skill.
 Housing for your chickens should be sturdy, easy to disinfect, and fortified with galvanised wire mesh.

 If you are able to, the best way to house chickens is as a free range situation.
-If your yard is suitable, let your chooks range freely during the day and keep them safely confined in their house overnight.
+Let your chooks range freely during the day and keep them safely confined in their house overnight.
 This involves locking them in at dusk, which they will actually appreciate due to their instinct to hide from predators at night - often they will be there waiting for you!

 What Do You Need in a Chicken Coop?

 Nest Boxes: In addition to adequate shelter from the elements, your coop should contain nest boxes.
 Nest boxes are where your hens will lay their eggs, and generally the rule of thumb is one nest per three to four birds.
 Nest boxes should be made of sturdy materials, which can be easily cleaned if need be.
-Mount the boxes on the shady side of the house, around 50-60cm off the ground.
+Mount the boxes on the shady side of the coop, around 50-60cm off the ground.
 Most people like to build an exterior opening for the nest boxes so they can retrieve eggs without disturbing their hens.
 Make sure to line the nest boxes with thick bedding material, to keep the eggs clean, dry and free of cracking when laid!